 Mischief in the Making

-It was a spiritual conversation that has occurred more times than I can recall.
-Inevitably it begins just as this one had, a request from someone seeking guidance.
+People often seek my guidance for one specific thing: manifestation through mantras.
 In this case, Chas kicked it off by telling me he intended to find prosperity and wanted me to assist him with some mantras or affirmations.
 “You know,” he confided, “Change your thoughts, change your life.”

-I heard my inner voice whisper to me, “Let the mischief begin.”
+I heard my inner voice say to me, “Let the mischief begin.”

 As much as I wanted to affirm Chas, I could not do so without trying to deepen his understanding.